What does an Addiction Counselor do? What is their role?

 Renewal and Continuing Education

-The Alabama Board of Examiners in Counseling oversees acceptable professional development activities for every continuing education activity.
+The Alabama Association of Addiction Counselors oversees acceptable professional development activities for every continuing education activity.
 This has been set up to protect individual counselors as well as their employers.

 If you find an educational activity that has not been authorized by any examiners board in Alabama, all you need to do is ask.
-Before you take part in the seminar or convention, have the approval from the Board of Examiners so you can apply those CE hours to your bi-annual licensing paperwork.
+Before you take part in the seminar or convention, have the approval from the Alabama Association of Addiction Counselors so you can apply those CE hours to your bi-annual licensing paperwork.

 Potential Counselor Career Path Options